MultisampledNight/flow/src/gfx/render/segment.typ

 /// This is a bijection:
 /// Ambiguous characters are assigned exactly one
 /// representant.
+/// The tie-breaking rule is that
+/// numbers
+/// over latin uppercase alphabet
+/// over latin lowercase alphabet
+/// over special characters such as punctuation
+/// over other scripts.
 #let lookup = (
   // t  --------+
   // m  -------+|